pablovalle/VLA_UQ/README.md

 ### Analyzing results

-Inside [result_analysis](/result_analysis) folder we provie all the scripts we used to analyze the results for each of our RQs.
+Inside [result_analysis](/result_analysis) folder we provide all the scripts we used to analyze the results for each of our RQs.

 ## Troubleshooting